 - Deterring Traffickers And Buyers;

 - Keeping At-Risk Youth Safe;

 - Examining Underserved and/or Previously Identified Victims;

 - Survivors Supported And Protected;

-The eight Work Groups, created and launched in 2015, operate under the umbrella of these defined objectives.
+The nine Work Groups, created and launched in 2015, operate under the umbrella of these defined objectives.

 In cases where projects successfully make a vast difference in terms of impact, such projects will be transitioned into permanent programs that become a part of the establish system, led by a Partner-Agency of the Task Force.
 This transition will be guided not only by the Task Force’s Management Team, but also by the Task Force’s Advisory Board, comprised of subject matter experts from across the State of Georgia.
 This Advisory group, currently in the preliminary stages of development, will not only guide project transitions, but will also provide input concerning progress toward reaching collective impact; assist in addressing barriers to progress; provide guidance on matters of policy and strategy; and conduct efforts to advocate at local, state, regional, and national levels for the Task Force.
 This Board will offer the Task Force its “statewide presence and reach” and will be instrumental in state-level efforts concerning legislation, conferences, and policy changes.